NUMarsIce/NU-PRISMM/README.md

   - Incorperate more thermistors
   - Creating configs for different components that are loaded at startup (with params)
     - Ex: steps/mm, data send rate, tool displacment
+  - add interrupts on limits to zero the motors
 - RPi Software
   - Create basic MSGs and SRVs
   - Decide on the number of Pis needed